2006 National League Division Series: Game 2

 Game 2 pitted Dodgers rookie Hong-Chih Kuo against Tom Glavine.
 In the bottom of the third, outfielder Endy Chávez hit a bunt single to lead off the inning.
 A wild pitch and subsequent ground out moved him to third before he scored on José Reyes's ground out.
-In the fifth, the Mets loaded the bases on a hit and two walks with one out off of Kuo, who was then relieved by Brett Tomko.
+In the fifth, the Mets loaded the bases on a hit and two walks with one out off Kuo, who was then relieved by Brett Tomko.
 Paul Lo Duca's sacrifice fly gave the Mets a 2–0 lead.
 In the sixth, the Mets loaded the bases again on two hits and an error with no outs.
 Mark Hendrickson relieved Tomko and got Endy Chavez to hit into a force out at home.
 Pinch-hitter Julio Franco's fielder's choice and Reyes's RBI single scored a run each.
-Wilson Betemit hit a home run in the eighth off of Aaron Heilman for the Dodgers but Wagner pitched a perfect ninth for his second save of the series.
+Wilson Betemit hit a home run in the eighth off Aaron Heilman for the Dodgers but Wagner pitched a perfect ninth for his second save of the series.
 The Dodgers were hit with more bad news.
 Nomar Garciaparra was lost after a leg injury that would keep him off the field except for pinch-hitting duties.